bluluke/katas/README.md

 ## Java Kata Descriptions:

+StringToNumber: converts string digit to an integer type.
 EnoughFuel: calculates if there is enough fuel when a gallon lasts 25 miles.

 FakeBinary: returns string of fake binary code from input of string containing digits.
 An input character of 4 or below results in a 0, otherwise a 1 is produced.